arvind-mocha/Movies_recommendation/README.md

 <h3>Work flow</h3>
   <ul>
-  <li> first we performed split on every geners to get a view on all genres</li>
+  <li> first we performed split on every genres to get a view on all genre</li>
-  <li> then we used word cloud to display all the geners that are available</li>
+  <li> then we used word cloud to display all the genres that are available</li>
   <li>we ignored the timestamp field since it's not going to improve the recommendation</li>
   <li> we sorted out the number of people who voted and the maximum rating given to a movie</li>
   <li>then we displayed the top 20 movies based on the highest rating they have secured</li>